ojarsbuddy/bbo/bbo directing messages.md

 ## tournament beginning

-🔌🔌🔌 Your partner shows offline to BBO. 🔌🔌🔌
+🔌🔌🔌 The robots say your partner shows offline to BBO. 🔌🔌🔌

 🔌🔌🔌 Your robot reports you offline to BBO. 🔌🔌🔌